DavidASchonfeld/data_pipeline/README.md

 ## Key Features

 - **Validation gates** at every ETL stage — extract, transform, load, and serve
-- **Alerting layer** — task failure/retry/recovery callbacks; data staleness monitor (every 30 min) fires a Slack webhook with a 60-minute cooldown so repeated alerts don't flood the channel; configure via `SLACK_WEBHOOK_URL` in your K8s secrets
+- **Alerting layer** — task failure/retry/recovery callbacks; data staleness monitor fires a Slack webhook with a 60-minute cooldown so repeated alerts don't flood the channel.
+The staleness DAG and webhook infrastructure are fully configured; both are intentionally inactive in production (staleness DAG paused to save Snowflake costs; Slack webhook not connected to an active workspace).
+Configure via `SLACK_WEBHOOK_URL` in your K8s secrets to activate.
 - **Cost controls** — daily batch gate (write to Snowflake once/day, not every hourly run); weather deduplication (skipping rows that already exist in Snowflake) against existing timestamps; Snowflake XSMALL + auto-suspend 60s; dashboard query cache remembers Snowflake results for 1 hour so the warehouse is queried ~4–5 times/hour regardless of traffic (financials, weather, anomalies, and pipeline health — all cached 1 hour) (see [Dashboard Cache](docs/architecture/DASHBOARD_CACHE.md))
 - **Vacation mode** — set `VACATION_MODE=true` to pause all pipelines without deleting DAGs
 - **Rate limiting** — SEC EDGAR client uses a token-bucket limiter (8 req/sec, thread-safe)